muntashir-islam/postgrest-api-eks/README.md

                   app: postgrest
               topologyKey: "kubernetes.io/hostname"
 ```
-antiAffinity pattern so the pod replica can span over all the nodes avaiable in cluster.
-For cost issue (keep node number limited otherwise karpenter create new nodes) we using `"kubernetes.io/hostname"` but in production environment we need to use `topologyKey: "topology.kubernetes.io/zone"` to ensure all pods are deployed multi az.
-For now all our node deployed in 2 azs so ensure HA and fault tolerence.
+We use an anti-affinity pattern to ensure that pod replicas are distributed across all available nodes in the cluster.
+For cost considerations (to limit the number of nodes and avoid unnecessary Karpenter node provisioning), we currently use: `kubernetes.io/hostname`.
+In a production environment, it’s recommended to use: `topologyKey: "topology.kubernetes.io/zone"`

+This ensures that pods are deployed across multiple Availability Zones (AZs), providing true high availability and fault tolerance.
+In our current setup, all nodes are deployed across 2 AZs, which satisfies basic HA and fault-tolerance requirements.

 ### Creating ingress and routing internet

-We also install ingress resource which bound with nginx-ingress controller
-here is ingress resource mapping
+We also deploy an Ingress resource, which is associated with the NGINX Ingress Controller.
+Below is the mapping for the Ingress resource:

 ```yaml
 apiVersion: networking.k8s.io/v1
 kind: Ingress